drakkan/sftpgo/README.md

 - `allowed_ip`, List of IP/Mask allowed to login.
 Any IP address not contained in this list cannot login.
 IP/Mask must be in CIDR notation as defined in RFC 4632 and RFC 4291, for example "192.0.2.0/24" or "2001:db8::/32"
 - `denied_ip`, List of IP/Mask not allowed to login.
 If an IP address is both allowed and denied then login will be denied

 These properties are stored inside the data provider.

-If you want to use your existing accounts, you can create a database view.
-Since a view is read only, you have to disable user management and quota tracking so SFTPGo will never try to write to the view.
+If you want to use your existing accounts you have two options:
+- If your accounts are aleady stored inside a supported database, you can create a database view.
+Since a view is read only, you have to disable user management and quota tracking so SFTPGo will never try to write to the view
+- you can import your users inside SFTPGo.
+Take a look at [sftpgo_api_cli.py](./scripts/README.md "sftpgo_api_cli script"), it can convert and import users from Unix system users and Pure-FTPd/ProFTPD virtual users

 ## REST API